Jan 18, 2019

-Professors Emeriti: Y. El-Ezabi, E, F. Perry, P. Stevens
+Professor Emeriti: Y. El-Ezabi, E, F. Perry, P. Stevens

-Associate Professors: R. Bassiouney, M. Plumlee, A. Gebril
+Associate Professors: A. Gebril (Program Director)

 The graduate programs in Teaching English to Speakers of Other Languages (TESOL) are designed to enhance knowledge, skills, and effectiveness of teachers, researchers, and administrators in the profession.
 These programs attract an international student body and combine rigorous academic standards with an appropriate balance between theory and practice.